ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Painting Peptides with Antimicrobial Potency through Deep Reinforcement Learning (**Adv Sci 2025** | [code](https://github.com/ComputBiophys/AMPainter))*
+    - 🎈Our latest work
+    - AMPainter is a reinforcement learning-based framework for the evolutionary design of AMPs.
+It can evolve AMPs from known AMPs, membrane-active signal peptides, and random sequences with an experimental hit rate exceeding 70%.
+    - AMPainter relies solely on our antimicrobial score predictor to select sequences, rather than using a series of manually designed filter criteria.

+- *EBAMP: An efficient de novo broad-spectrum antimicrobial peptide discovery framework (**Cell Rep 2025** | [code](https://github.com/xinxinsus/EBAMP))*
+    - The only notable aspect is the large number of tested peptides (256).
+The success rate (37.5%) is low, even for generative models, yet they still provide a comparison table (Fig. 6M).
+    - Meanwhile, generating 50,000 candidate peptides is too much to show the capacity of their model.

 - *Generative latent diffusion language modeling yields anti-infective synthetic peptides (**Cell Biomaterials 2025**)*
     - Experimental validation of the AMP-Diffusion model.
 Assembly line work.